 Old-age pension from the general scheme (Pension de vieillesse du régime général).
 A compulsory social insurance scheme financed by contributions with a participation of the State budget for the active population (employees and self-employed) with benefits depending on the duration of the affiliation (flat-rate) and on contributions (earnings-related).
 The legal retirement age is 65 years but an early retirement pension (pension de vieillesse anticipée) is possible from 60 years of age, on condition that 480 months of effective insurance can be proved or assimilated periods can be proved, and from 57 years of age, on condition that 480 months of effective insurance can be proved.
-The pension comprises two parts: a flat-rate part depending on the number of insurance years of 1/40 per year (max.
-40) and an income- (and contributions-) related part.
-Flat-rate pension part (majoration forfaitaire) is computed on the basis of a ratio of a so-called "reference amount"; this part amounts to €458.05 per month for 40 years of insurance (in 2015).
-Income-related pension part (majoration proportionnelle): 1.832% of total earnings taken into account.
-Staggered supplements (majoration échelonnée): beyond 55 years and with an effective carrier of 38 years, the rate is increased by 0.012% per supplement year in activity (maximum staggers supplements: 2.05%).
-The upper limit of the monthly old-age pension is 5 times the monthly minimum wage (€9,614.82/month).
-Allowance at the end of the year (allocation de fin d'année) of €737.40/year (in the case of a complete career of 40 years; otherwise proportional reduction).
-The pension is subject to taxation and to social contributions for health care and long-term care.
+The pension comprises two parts:

+- A flat-rate pension (majoration forfaitaire) which depends on the number of insurance years of 1/40 per year (max.
+40) and on a ratio of a so-called "reference amount" (€2.085 per year) which gradually increases (23.950% in 2016 and 24.288% in 2019).
+It is adjusted using the cost of living index (7.7517 in 2016 and 8.140 in 2019) and a revaluation factor (1.450 in 2016 and 1.446 in 2019). - An income-related pension part (majoration proportionnelle) obtained by multiplying the total earnings by a rate of increase (which varies according to the year of retirement) by the sum of wages.
+It is also adjusted using the cost of living index and the revaluation factor.